 What is a CCTV Drain Survey?

 Recent infrastructure studies underline the general deterioration of sewer systems and the risk to public health, the environment and increasing costs (ASCE, 2009).
-Since the origin of sewer systems in the 19th century, sewers have been installed in different
+Since the origin of sewer systems in the 19th century, sewers have been installed in different periods using available standards and technologies.
+Sewer assets have a limited service life and it is crucial to assess their condition throughout their life cycles to avoid potential catastrophic failure and expensive emergency rehabilitation due to their deterioration (Hao et al., 2011).

 This report first presents the wide panel of inspection technologies available to obtain information about sewer defects and conditions.
 Visual inspection (e.g. Closed-circuit television CCTV Drain Survey equipment, zoom cameras) appears to be the industry standard for sewer inspection.
 It provides visual data (images and/or videos) of the internal surface of the pipe.
 Defects are usually coded manually by the inspection technician according to standard coding methods.